oliverjam/jaredhill-v2/src/work/cover-booking/index.md

 ---
 title: Using data to give users better sustainable transport options
-description: I designed a new way for Booking.com customers to get between the airport and their accommodation.
+description: I designed an improved way for Booking.com customers to get between the airport and their accommodation.
 featured: true
 cover: booking-home.webp
 draft: true
 date: 2022-03-09
-callout: For an African bank with presence in 17 African countries, I helped build a greenfield corporate banking platform that gave businesspeople faster, easier and more transparent way to access banking services.
+callout: At Booking.com, I used user testing, data and analytics to lead a design overhaul of a growing area of the product.
 ---

 <light-box @src="https://cdn-images-1.medium.com/max/3376/1*Bh2kx6dQDbhHNzfrV2mAcQ.png"></light-box>

-Going from idea to a product in the hands of customers in 14 weeks, I completely redesigned the way that the bank's clients applied for and received transaction products, focussing on creating a system that solved a number of key problems that people were experiencing.
-I led a design team of four as we undertook user interviews on the ground in Uganda, workshopped and tested solutions, designed the responsive PWA and managed delivery with the development team.
+Booking.com is one of Europe's largest tech firms, with a range of products including hotel booking, car hire, insurance, and on-demand taxi.
+I worked in one of the newest product areas - helping customers travel to and from the airport, by train, bus and other forms of public transport.

+By running a number of usability tests on the current state screens and analysing behavioural data, I identified a number of problems to solve in order to improve usability and increase bookings.
+From these insights, I designed a vision for the product as well as a refreshed version of the screens to release on the Booking.com app that would test some of these hypotheses.

+<light-box @src="booking-home.webp"></light-box>

 ## Results

-By adding transparency and clarity to the process, the MVP was able to reduce lead times on applications from 2–3 days down to less than an hour.
-Thanks to extremely strong feedback from users, the product was iterated upon and rolled out in other markets - I spent a total of 18 months building out the platform.
-In 2019, the product won the Innovation in Digital Banking Award by The Banker.
+The refreshed screens were released to app users and not only scored highly in usability tests but improved a number of desired customer behaviour metrics.
+I created a roadmap for the web experience to gradually align to the product vision, progressively adding elements so that we could measure the performance of each individual change to the interface.
+Additionally, the overall Public Transport design vision was approved and integrated with the wider product vision.

 _For the full case study, [contact me](https://jaredhill.co/contact/)!_